When contemplating a property, business or other asset acquisition, asset protection must be an important consideration.

 • They are not a partner to a business under attack.

-• The spouse’s assets were legitimately acquired by the spouse and were not transferred to the spouse to avoid creditors or trustees in bankruptcy confiscating assets or for a price which is less than the asset value, which may be contrary to provisions of the Bankruptcy Act.
+• The spouse’s assets were legitimately acquired by the spouse and were not transferred to the spouse to avoid creditors etc.

-In the light of the above, a common strategy is for the partner of the person exposed to risk holding assets in their name.
+One strategy is for the partner of the person exposed to risk to hold the property in their name.
 At the outset, this is only effective where the spouse holding the assets is not exposed to any risk themselves.

 A good guiding principle is from the English case Ex Parte Russell; Re: Butterworth (1882) 19 ChD 588 at 598 where the Court noted that: